grezniczek/emm_tools/README.md

 Version | Description
 ------- | --------------------
-v1.1.2  | Minor bug fix.
-v1.1.1  | Minor enhancements.<br>Add instructions for testing the module.
-v1.1.0  | New feature: Query module config in MySQL Simple Admin
+v1.1.3  | Fix a bug that would emerge with the release of EM framework v5. v1.1.2  | Minor bug fix. v1.1.1  | Minor enhancements.<br>Add instructions for testing the module. v1.1.0  | New feature: Query module config in MySQL Simple Admin